Attendance

 All the school doors open at 8.50 am until 8.55 am.
 This time is sufficient for all pupils to come into their classroom.

-Pupils are allowed to come into school from 8.45 am onwards when our Site Manager, Mr Forrester opens the gates.
-A member of staff is on duty.
-The whistle is blown at 8.50 am when the children are able to walk into school.
+Pupils are allowed to come into school from 8.45 am onwards when the gates open.
+At 8.50 am the children are able to walk into school.
 Key Stage 1 children enter through their outside classroom door.
-Reception children enter through the play area outside their classroom.
-Key stage 2 pupils enter through their external classroom doors.

-The gates and door at the back of the school are kept open until 9 am.
-If a child arrives after 9 am, they must report to the school office at the front of the school.
+The gates and door at the back of the school are kept open until 8.55am.
+If a child arrives after 8.55am, they must report to the school office at the front of the school where parents will be required to sign the late book with a reason for lateness.

 MESSAGES

-We do realise that many parents wish to pass on messages to teachers at the beginning of the day and we realise the importance of these messages being acted upon.
+We realise that many parents wish to pass on messages to teachers at the beginning of the day.
 However, as our teachers are supervising children in the classrooms from 8.50 am, we request that you do not come into school to give a message directly to the teacher.
 If parents have any messages, they must come to the main entrance and talk to the office staff and should not walk into school following the children to their classrooms.

 LATENESS

-Once the doors are closed at 9 am the only way to get into school is via the school office.
-Any pupil who comes into school this way from 9 am will be marked as late in the attendance record.
+Once the doors are closed at 8.55am the only way to get into school is via the school office.
+Any pupil who comes into school this way will be marked as late in the attendance record and parents will need to sign the late book and give reason for lateness.
 Records are kept of those pupils who are late, this is documented on the electronic register for each pupil (Attendance code L).
 Any child who arrives for school later than 9.30 will be marked as having an unauthorised absence for the morning.
 (Attendance code U).
+Please note a U code affects your child's attendance percentage.

 Children who have attended an appointment and subsequently come to school later than 9 am will have the absence recorded as a medical absence (Attendance code M).